braksator/braksator.github.io/lrs/README.md

 ## Stand-alone usage

-See online demo link above, or download project files and open index.html to use the GUI.
+See online demo link above, or [download project zip file](https://github.com/braksator/LongestRepeatedStrings/releases/) and open index.html to use the GUI.

 ## Installation